isururajakaruna/adk-annotation-tool/README.md

 npm run dev
 ```

-The application will be available at [http://localhost:3001](http://localhost:3001)
+The application will be available at `http://localhost:PORT` (default: 3001)

 ## How It Works